Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Dynamical spin structure factor in the presence of impurities

-To provide further theoretical understanding of the dynamical spin structure factor, we obtain linear spin wave theory results that can capture the low energy excitations and the isolated magnon branches.
-Without impurity, the semiclassical ground state contains a three-site unit cell, where the classical spin configuration is obtained by minimizing the energy before performing the Holstein-Primakoff transformation~\cite{holstein1940field}; see more details in SM~\cite{SuppMaterial}.
+To provide further theoretical understanding into the dynamical spin structure factor, we also calculate the linear spin wave spectra, which capture the low-energy excitations and isolated magnon branches.
+In the absence of impurities, the semiclassical ground state has a three-site unit cell.
+The classical spin configuration is obtained by minimizing the energy before performing the Holstein-Primakoff transformation~\cite{holstein1940field}; see the Supplemental Material~\cite{SuppMaterial} for more details.